UmbraChimera/The-Gaze-of-the-Pontifex/Lore Bible/Factions/Pontifex of Respite.md

 - **Commander of the Faithful:** Holds supreme authority over the [[Sanctified Guard]].
 - **Guardian of the Spire:** Oversees rituals that maintain the divine lock on [[Tharizdun]].
 - **Diplomatic Head:** Speaks for Respite in matters of faith, trade, and foreign relations.

 ---

+## Election & Coronation
+When a Pontifex dies or is removed, the Conclave begins the *Vigil of Voices*:
+1. **Nomination:** Each temple nominates one candidate.
+2. **Debate:** The Conclave holds three days of open sermons in the Hall of Concord.
+3. **Vote:** Requires a two-thirds majority of the Conclave.
+4. **Vigil:** The chosen candidate fasts for three days in silent meditation at the base of the Spire.
+5. **Coronation:** On the fourth dawn, the Spire-Crown is placed upon their brow by the oldest living cleric of [[Tyr]].

+Upon coronation, the Pontifex becomes a living conduit of divine resonance—capable of sensing the Spire’s hum and fluctuations.

+---